- 1. Introduction

 If the petitioning spouse dies during the two-year period, a joint petition is not required.
 The CR must still establish that the marriage was legal where it took place and was not entered into solely for immigration purposes.

-An I-751 can be filed seeking a waiver of the joint petition requirement on the basis that the marriage was entered into in good faith but has ended in divorce or annulment.
+An I-751 can be filed seeking a waiver of the joint petition requirement on the basis that the marriage was entered into in good faith by the conditional resident but has ended in divorce or annulment.
 Obviously, a divorce or annulment may raise a suspicion that the marriage was not entered into in good faith.
+Still.
+USCIS understands that the I-751 requirement is “meant to be a tool against fraud,” not “unlucky” marriages.
 USCIS will consider the amount of commitment by both parties to the marital relationship.
 Such evidence may include:

 - documentation relating to the degree to which the financial assets and liabilities of the parties were combined;